rvrutan/weather-dashboard/README.md

   4. Push to the branch: "git push origin feature/your-feature-name"
   5. Open a pull request.

-## Test
-To run test, execute the following command: "npm test"

 ## Questions
 Contact me for any further questions;